Complexity among the finitely generated subgroups of Thompson's group: Signatures

-We now are ready to prove Theorem \ref{sig_thm} which asserts that if \(A\) and \(B\) are elements of \(\Sgen\) which have the same signature, then the order preserving bijection between \(A\) and \(B\) extends to an isomorphism \(\gen{A} \cong \gen{B}\).
+We are now ready to prove Theorem \ref{sig_thm} which asserts that if \(A\) and \(B\) are elements of \(\Sgen\) which have the same signature, then the order preserving bijection between \(A\) and \(B\) extends to an isomorphism \(\gen{A} \cong \gen{B}\).

 \begin{proof}[Proof of Theorem \ref{sig_thm}] The proof is by induction on the complexity of the common signature of \(A\) and \(B\); let \(n\) denote \(|A| = |B|\).
+If \(n=1\), then \(\gen{A} \cong \Z \cong \gen{B}\).
+Suppose now that \(n > 1\).
 By Lemma \ref{excise_inactive}, we may assume that \(A\) and \(B\) have no extraneous bumps.
 By Theorem \ref{comb_to_iso} it suffices to show that \(A\) and \(B\) have isomorphic dynamical diagrams.

 If \(A = A' + A''\) for some nonempty \(A'\) and \(A''\), then \(B = B' + B''\) for some \(B'\) and \(B''\) having the same signatures as \(A'\) and \(A''\) respectively.
-Notice that every orbital of \(A'\) is active (in \(A'\)) and similarly for \(A''\), \(B'\), and \(B''\).
 Thus we can apply our induction hypothesis to conclude that the dynamical diagrams of \(A'\) and \(B'\) are isomorphic and similarly for \(A''\) and \(B''\).
 Since the dynamical diagram of \(A\) is obtained by putting the diagram for \(A'\) to the left of the diagram for \(A''\) --- and similarly for \(B\) --- we have that the dynamical diagrams of \(A\) and \(B\) are isomorphic.